 Konica Minolta’s Workplace Hub Wins Brand Communication Accolades

-Workplace Hub brand receives 2 ‘GOLD’ and 1 ‘BRONZE’ awards from Transform Magazine; also awarded “B2B experiential brand campaign / event of the year” at The Drum UK Event Awards
+Workplace Hub brand receives 2 ‘GOLD’ and 1 ‘BRONZE’ award from Transform Magazine; also awarded “B2B experiential brand campaign / event of the year” at The Drum UK Event Awards

-Ramsey, NJ - December 13, 2017 – After announcing earlier this year Workplace Hub, an innovative new enterprise IT solution that unifies all of an organization’s technology via a single centralized platform, Konica Minolta, Inc. (Konica Minolta) has received four awards for its brand communication and activation approach.
+Mississauga, Ontario - December 14, 2017 – After announcing earlier this year Workplace Hub, an innovative new enterprise IT solution that unifies all of an organization’s technology via a single centralized platform, Konica Minolta, Inc. (Konica Minolta) has received four awards for its brand communication and activation approach.
 In accordance with its corporate strategy, SHINKA 2019, to become a leading IT services and IoT provider, these accolades confirm the technology leader is indeed having positive impact in transforming its brand reputation.